fenago/robotic-process-automation/md/Lab_2.md

 -----------------------------------

-The facility of recording user steps on a computer and playing them back has made **Robotic Process Automation** (**RPA**) highly successful.
-Without this feature, the adoption of the technology might have been very slow and it would have been seen as another automation/scripting tool.

-In the previous lab, we gained a basic understanding of Robotic process automation.
 In this lab, we will see how to use the recorder as the first step of automation in our journey.
 Before that, let us understand the UiPath tool and learn how to install it (you can only use the recorder after installing it).
 We will cover: